metadriverse/scenarionet/README.md

 ```

 ### Merge & move

 For merging two or more database, use

 ```
-python -m scenarionet.merge_database -d /destination/path --from_databases /database1 /2 ...
+python -m scenarionet.merge_database -d /destination/path --from /database1 /2 ...
 ```

 As a database contains a path mapping, one should move database folder with the following script instead of ```cp```
-command
+command.
+Using ```--copy_raw_data``` will copy the raw scenario file into target directory and cancel the virtual mapping.

 ```
-python -m scenarionet.move_database --to /destination/path --from /source/path
+python -m scenarionet.copy_database --to /destination/path --from /source/path
 ```

 ### Verify

 The following scripts will check whether all scenarios exist or can be loaded into simulator.
 The missing or broken scenarios will be recorded and stored into the error file.
 Otherwise, no error file will be
 generated.
 With teh error file, one can build a new database excluding or including the broken or missing scenarios.

 **Existence check**

 ```
-python -m scenarionet.verify_existence -d /database/to/check --error_file_path /error/file/path
+python -m scenarionet.check_existence -d /database/to/check --error_file_path /error/file/path
 ```

 **Runnable check**

 ```
-python -m scenarionet.verify_simulation -d /database/to/check --error_file_path /error/file/path
+python -m scenarionet.check_simulation -d /database/to/check --error_file_path /error/file/path
 ```

 **Generating new database**

 ```
 python -m scenarionet.generate_from_error_file -d /new/database/path --file /error/file/path
 ```